shortstorybox/smartcard-identifier/README.md

 # Release Process

-To build the python package and the macOS package installer, first increment the version in pyproject.toml, then run the following:
+First increment the version in pyproject.toml, then run the following to build and upload the release to Github and PyPI:

-    $ make all
+    $ make release